A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Introduction

-In this work, we present a state-of-the-art implementation of WL using the flexibility and portability of the Python programming language~\cite{PYTHON}.
-This implementation takes advantage of two well known libraries: The powerful LAMMPS~\cite{Plimpton1995Mar} library, which will be used to compute the energy of a complex configuration of atoms, and the easy-to-use Python multiprocessing library for parallel computing~\cite{Dalcin2011}.
-Furthermore, this implementation supports both discrete and continuous systems.
-Despite previous efforts to improve the algorithm such as the optimization of flatness criteria~\cite{Belardinelli2007}, parallelization scheme by replica-exchange~\cite{Vogel2013}, and more efficient Monte Carlo trial moves~\cite{Wust2009} among others, to the best of our knowledge there is no standard library that incorporates a large set of improvements of the algorithm.
-Here we build up a well-modularized system that allows the scientific community to make an efficient use and incorporation of different aspects of the WL algorithm.
+In this work, we present a state-of-the-art implementation of WL using the flexibility and portability of the Python programming language~\cite{PYTHON}, coupled with the efficiency of the C++ language.
+This implementation takes advantage of two well-known libraries: The powerful LAMMPS~\cite{Plimpton1995Mar} library, which will be used to compute the energy of a complex configuration of atoms, and the easy-to-use Python multiprocessing library for parallel computing~\cite{Dalcin2011}.
+Furthermore, this implementation supports both discrete and continuous systems, while either supporting or being ready to support established techniques to improve the algorithm such as the optimization of flatness criteria~\cite{Belardinelli2007}, parallelization scheme by replica-exchange~\cite{Vogel2013}, and more efficient Monte Carlo trial moves~\cite{Wust2009} among others.
+Some improvements to the algorithm can be relatively easy to incorporate in the code, such as the WL-$1/t$ variant of Belardinelli et al.~\cite{Belardinelli2007}, which is already included in our code, and or the Stochastic Approximation in Monte Carlo (SAMC) of Liang et al.~\cite{Liang2007}.
+Here we are presenting a well-modularized system that allows the scientific community to use and incorporate different aspects of the WL algorithm efficiently.

-The applicability of the WL algorithm is quite broad to different research topics, such as integration~\cite{Troster2005}, protein folding~\cite{Rathore2003a}, polymers~\cite{Taylor2009}, free energy profile~\cite{Calvo2002}, and spin-glass models~\cite{Brown2005, Torbrugge2007, Alder2004}, among others.
+The applicability of the WL algorithm is quite broad, covering different research areas such as multidimensional integration~\cite{Troster2005}, protein folding~\cite{Rathore2003a}, thermodynamics of polymers~\cite{Taylor2009}, free energy profiles~\cite{Calvo2002}, and the study of spin-glass models~\cite{Brown2005, Torbrugge2007, Alder2004}, among others.
 Here we focus the technique mainly on the calculation of the caloric-curve for different cases, to expand its use towards the condensed matter community.
-We tested this implementation using a variety of well-established benchmark systems such as the Ising model, the Potts model, classical and quantum harmonic oscillator and the Lennard-Jones system.
+We tested this implementation using a variety of well-established benchmark systems such as the Ising model, the Potts model, classical and quantum harmonic oscillators, the Lennard-Jones model and the embedded atom model (EAM).
 The goal of these tests was to prove the soundness of our implementation through the comparison with previously known results.

 This paper is organized as follows.
 Following this introduction, in Section~\ref{sec:Algorithm} we describe the inner workings of the Wang--Landau algorithm.
 In Section~\ref{sec:Implementation} we offer a brief description of this implementation.
 In Section~\ref{sec:Simulations} we provide details of the benchmark simulations performed.
 A discussion of our findings is given in Section~\ref{sec:Conclusions}.